chodzic/pharma-banners/README.md

 # README #

-Create quick pharma HTML display ads quickly with ISI styles and functionality pre-built into a light, easy-to-use template.
+Create pharma HTML display ads quickly along with ISI styles and functionality pre-built into a light, easy-to-use template.
 No dependencies required.
-Production assets (before content) compile at only 6.2k.
-It is encouraged to use CSS animations for these banners.
+Production assets (before content) compile at a light 7k.
+It is encouraged that you use CSS transitions / animations for these banners.
 No javascript is required.
-Javascript is only used to 1) listen for keyframes (by adding classes to the parent container) and 2) manage the ISI logic (ie: does it auto-scroll? for how long? at what speed? is there a delay? and so on).
+Javascript is only used to

+1. listen for keyframes (which you will set in html)
+2. manage the ISI logic (ie: does it auto-scroll? for how long? at what speed? is there a delay? and so on).

 ### STEP 1: Preparing the canvas ###